singularity-data/risingwave-docs/docs/sql/commands/sql-drop-mv.md

 slug: /sql-drop-mv
 ---

-Use the `DROP MATERIALIZED VIEW` command to remove a materialized view from your RisingWave instance.
+Use the `DROP MATERIALIZED VIEW` command to remove a materialized view from the database.

 Before you can remove a materialzied view, you must remove all its dependent materialzied views.